 Trade Union representatives often fight hard for their members and it can sometimes be difficult for managers not to take things personally.
 HR can make sure that the responsibility is shared by staying alongside and supporting managers in their dealings with Trade Unions and helping to find common goals.

 HR also have a role to play in pulling together leaders in the organisation, who may not be directly involved in the process, to demonstrate their support to the managers on the front line.

-Even where a dispute feels incredibly adversarial, organisations who have get this right find that the relationships between managers and unions can be very different outside of the ‘combat zone’, with both parties having great respect for each other.
+Even where a dispute feels incredibly adversarial, organisations who get this right find that the relationships between managers and unions can be very different outside of the ‘combat zone’, with both parties having great respect for each other.
 It just takes a bit of strategic planning and effort in relationship building.

 If you’re facing threats of industrial action and have any questions, you can speak to our Head of Industrial Relations, Chris MacNaughton by getting in touch with the team here.
 And don’t miss the rest of our IR advice on the dedicated section of the resource hub here.